jackyes/GoTube/README.md

     Psw: Password for video upload.
 Generate With "mkpasswd -m bcrypt -R 10 <password>"
     NrOfCoreVideoConv: Number of threads used for video conversion
     DelVidAftUpl: Delete or keep original video after conversion
+    VideoPerPage: Number of displayed video per page in Video list

 ## Usage